mautic/mautic-community-handbook/docs/contributing/google_summer_of_code.rst

 Google Summer of Code at Mautic
 ###############################

 This page contains information about Mautic's participation in Google Summer of Code, often abbreviated to GSoC.
-Please feel free to contact us via Slack below for clarifications and more information.
+Please feel free to contact the team via Slack below for clarifications and more information.

 What can I do today?
 ********************